jimmelman/markdown-cv/index.md

 ## About

-21 years experience working with the Oracle RDBMS.
+21 years experience as IT professional.
 8 years in current role

 ## Experience